 You might have been brought here for the Miss Universe 2018 winner Catriona Gray or simply, since this is a website about singing, we can all agree that whatever your passion is, you can go out there and put it to respectable use.

 I have been teaching here on this website that if you have a burning desire to sing, nothing can get in the way to your destination, whatever that may be, and be an inspiration to others.

 Back to Singing To End With

 A few months ago, I was contemplating if there is a portable audio device out there that can produce a finished product close to a professional studio recording.
 Renting a studio and a recording engineer is not very practical if you don’t have an immediate purpose for it.

-My 15 year old daughter is into singing herself and love every bit of it and the quickest way to accelerate developing that passion is to have a professionally finished product of your singing through a recording.
-I would love to see her out there someday to her full potential and put it into good use.
+My 15 year old daughter is into singing herself and loves every bit of it and the quickest way to accelerate developing that passion is to have a professionally finished product of your singing through a recording.
+I would love to see her out there someday to her full potential and put it to good use.

 After weeks of researching, I found the iZotope Spire Studio, a portable professional quality recording that’s manageable in price, click here to learn more about it.
 Here is a short clip of her very first try on the machine, just opened out of the box: